awab-hassan/14-php-fpm-memory-diagnostic/README.md

 # Project 14: PHP-FPM Memory Diagnostic

-This repository vendors the `ps_mem.py` utility to serve as a standardized, on-host incident response tool for diagnosing severe memory pressure (OOM events) across PHP-FPM, Apache, and MySQL workloads on EC2 instances.
+A vendored copy of [`ps_mem.py`](https://www.pixelbeat.org/scripts/ps_mem.py) by Pádraig Brady, this repository vendors the `ps_mem.py` utility to serve as a standardized, on-host incident response tool for diagnosing severe memory pressure (OOM events) across PHP-FPM, Apache, and MySQL workloads on EC2 instances.

 Unlike standard `top` or `ps` utilities that heavily inflate apparent memory usage by double-counting shared libraries (RSS), this tool calculates the **Proportional Set Size (PSS)**.
 By accurately dividing shared memory across all active worker processes, it provides the precise, real-world memory footprint required to properly calculate and tune `pm.max_children` limits in PHP-FPM.